socialimpactlab/socialimpactlab.github.io/_posts/2015-02-02-sign-up-for-our-upcoming-course.md

 date:   2015-02-02 14:40:00
 categories: blog
 author: Valerie Oliphant
+excerpt: "We are excited to open applications for Social Impact Lab's upcoming online course, "Scalable, Low-Cost Technologies for Civil Society Organizations", which will run from 24 February- 5 May 2015.
+You can apply [here](http://courses.frontlinesms.com/sign-up/)."
 ---
 We are excited to open applications for Social Impact Lab's upcoming online course, "Scalable, Low-Cost Technologies for Civil Society Organizations", which will run from 24 February- 5 May 2015.
 You can apply [here](http://courses.frontlinesms.com/sign-up/).